alefrajoe/react-projects/README.md

 # react-projects
-I use this repo to exercise with React/vite frameworks
+I use this repo to exercise with React/vite frameworks based on John Smilga course